 The full Irish breakfast usually contains Irish bacon and sausage, but also traditional regional ingredients such as white pudding, Irish soda bread and Irish potato cake, whereas the full Scottish breakfast usually contains local ingredients as black pudding or a slice of haggis.

-We hoped you enjoyed our article on the history of the traditional English breakfast, if you did, please show your support for the tradition by sharing this article with your friends using the buttons below !
+The traditional English breakfast is not only a national dish, but also part of the British cultural fabric and typically the very best English breakfasts are served by our mothers and made with love.
+We hoped you enjoyed our article on the history of the traditional English breakfast.
+If you did, please show your support for the tradition by sharing this article with your friends using the buttons below !